Providing Reception Services

 Close-up of cute yorkshire terrier sitting on table by female owner against young male veterinarian making prescription notes in document

-Emails Example: Sending a follow-up email to a client summarizing the key points discussed in a meeting, including care instructions, appointments, and any additional resources.
+Emails Example: Send a follow-up email to a client summarizing the key points discussed in a meeting, including care instructions, appointments, and any additional resources.

 Reports Example: Preparing a detailed report for stakeholders on the outcomes of a recent animal welfare initiative, including data, observations, and recommendations.